Tag Archives: disavowal

 ﷽

-While many in our Ummah talk about the importance of ʿaqīdah (correct belief), one of the most important—and neglected—topics is the one I am about to address, in shā’ Allāh.
+While many in our Ummah talk about the importance of ʿaqīdah (correct belief), one of the most important—and neglected—topics is the one we are about to address, in shā’ Allāh.

 It is the lack of proper understanding and application of these principles that has left the Muslim Ummah, as well as many Muslim communities and individuals, in ruin.